 Items indicated as being "specifically and exclusively appropriated" in the allocation letter must have an asterisk () next to them in the Appropriation Bill.
-All conditional grants, indirect grants (allocations-in-kind), allocations for a vote's spending on compensation of employees and recapitalisation of an entity are specifically and exclusively appropriated.
-As such, it is important that the facility in each programme of the ENE database, for items to be specifically and exclusively appropriated, be completed fully and accurately.
+All conditional grants, indirect grants (allocations-in-kind), and recapitalisation of an entity are specifically and exclusively appropriated.
+As such, it is important that the facility in each programme of the ENE workbook, for items to be specifically and exclusively appropriated, be completed fully and accurately.

-2024 ENE
+2025 ENE